 Steps for Removing Phishing Malware From Website?

-Malware doesn‘t always come from malicious-looking websites; sometimes they could come from very legitimate ones, too.
+Remove Malware From Site - Malware doesn't always come from malicious-looking websites; sometimes they could come from very legitimate ones, too.

-In fact, hackers do routinely upload malware to legitimate websites, especially those that lack proper protection.
+Hackers do routinely upload malware to legitimate websites, especially those that lack proper protection.
 They could then use those websites for other malicious activities too; like spamming, phishing attacks, DDoS attacks etc.